15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 FREEDOM Makers

 I’m a big fan of systems.
-My best VA experience was when I had a system that I was able to transfer to her to take on.
+My best VA experience was when I had a system I could transfer to her.
 She stepped in without a hitch and made it her own.

 Taking me out of the picture made it a success.
 I got out of her way.
-It basically became that she would tell me what she needed me to do to get the process completed!
+It became that she would tell me what she needed me to do to complete the process!

 Melissa Smith